What Are the Generally Accepted Accounting Principles?

 What is the Difference Between Financial and Managerial Accounting?

-Financial statements are due at the end of an accounting period, while managerial reports may be issued more frequently to provide managers with relevant information they can act on immediately.
+Financial statements are required to be submitted at the conclusion of each accounting period, however, managerial reports may be published on a more frequent basis in order to provide managers with timely information that they may act on right away.

 Does Managerial Accounting Follow GAAP?

-Managerial accounting reports are shared internally only and are not subject to such rules and regulations, and are not required by laws to follow any accounting standard.
+Managerial accounting reports are not subject to such rules and regulations, nor are they required by any laws to adhere to any particular accounting standard.
+These reports are exclusively disseminated among company employees.

 What is GAAP?